ajmuench/ajmuench/README.md

 # AndrewMuench

 Hello, I'm Andrew.
-Data Analyst with expertise in data analysis and reporting, database design, and data modelling.
+Data Analyst with expertise in data analysis and reporting, database design, and machine learning methods.

 Generate reports and perform ad-hoc data analysis using Pythion and R.